Colophon

 The build is deliberately plain: Astro and hand-written CSS, no framework, no utility classes, nothing that couldn't be read and understood later.
 Two typefaces, Fraunces and Inter Tight, both self-hosted — nothing loads from anyone else's server.
 The name at the top isn't live text but Fraunces' own letters, set, kerned and saved as drawn shapes.
 The site runs on Vercel, with its domain at Cloudflare and its mail at Proton.

-A first visit is around 110 kilobytes; after that, with the fonts cached, about twelve.
-No analytics, no tracking, no third-party requests.
+A first visit is around 76 kilobytes; after that, with the fonts cached, about twelve.
+The only third party along the way is Plausible — a small script, loaded after the page is up, that counts the visit without setting a cookie and without recording anything that points back to you.
 The figure is here because it's true, and because keeping it low took some care — not because a low number is the point.

 Not in this edition